Vector73/screenlyrics/README.md

 # Screen Lyrics

-A floating window that displays synced lyrics for your currently playing Spotify track with animations and visual effects.
+A sleek, animated overlay that displays real-time synced lyrics for your currently playing Spotify track with animations and visual effects.

 ## Requirements